Horn Concerto (Hindemith): Background

 Paul Hindemith had become a reputed composer in Germany before he left Germany in 1937, when he settled in the United States, became a Professor of Music at Yale University.and would eventually become an American citizen in 1946.
 The concerto was created out of Hindemith's fascination for the sound of the horn, as well as a leisure trip back to Europe, where he conducted a special orchestral concert with horn virtuoso Dennis Brain as the soloist.
 As a consequence of this meeting, Hindemith would go on to compose his horn concerto in April 1949 as a tribute to Brain.

 Hindemith completed his Horn Concerto in 1949, in a process that took just a few months to complete, while he paused every other project he had been developing at the time.
 He premiered it on June 8, 1950, in Baden-Baden, with Dennis Brain as soloist and the Southwest German Radio Symphony Orchestra under Hindemith’s direction.
 As a sign of gratitude from the composer, he sent a copy of the full score to Brain with the inscription: "To the unsurpassed original performed of this piece from a grateful composer."
 The full score was first published in 1950 alongside a piano reduction.
 The autograph materials include an 88-page score located at Yale University, a 45-page piano reduction preserved at the Hindemith Institute in Frankfurt, and a set of sketches dated March 1949, also housed at the Hindemith Institute.

 Structure

 A lightweight and thoroughly lyrical concerto, it has an approximate duration of fifteen minutes.
-It is scored for solo French horn and a small orchestra consisting of a modest woodwind section -a flute (also piccolo), two clarinets in B-flat, two oboes, and two bassoons-, timpani, and a standard string section.
+It is scored for solo French horn and a small orchestra consisting of a modest woodwind section (one flute (also piccolo), two clarinets in B♭, two oboes, and two bassoons), timpani, and a standard string section.
 It is divided into three contrasting, untitled movements.
 The movement list is as follows:

 Because the concerto was written with Dennis Brain in mind, and knowing the premiere and the early performances would be carried out by Brain -who was an English performer- but would take place in Germany, both English and German terms appear on the score as indications, tempo markings and special directions to performers, English being more prevalent.